 Note: This post is supporting component #3 of Experience and Economics: Brightcove’s Manifesto for Media in 2017.
-Download the full manifesto as a PDF here.
+Download the full manifesto for more information.

 Transcoding, Storage and Bandwidth Savings with Dynamic Media Delivery.
 Driven by the growing diversity of content types, content destinations and business models of Brightcove customers, we have been witnessing growth in the number and complexity of siloed workflows that they are managing.
 Operating components of most workflows in isolation from one another means compromising on efficiency, and often quality.
 Siloed approaches to video workflow are no exception.
 It wasn’t long ago that when we would facilitate a customer’s delivery of content to a multitude of platforms and devices, we would have to work with various silos — Flash HTTP Dynamic Streaming for a few browsers or devices, Smooth Streaming for the Xbox 360, HLS for iOS and macOS, and so on.
 The end result may have been a successful media experience for our customer’s audience but at the expense of extra storage, CDN delivery cost, and a management challenge for of all those assets.